The Kirkman Family Synopsis

 The Kirkman's first home in Walla Walla was a modest one, but by 1880 they were settled in what is now known as Kirkman House, an elegant brick home built in the Italianate Victorian style and characterized by arched windows, Corinthian columns and a symmetrical front.
 Their four children moved into the new home with William and Isabella: William Jr., Fanny Ann, Myrtle Belle and Leslie.
 Sadly they had lost five other children, some as infants and some as youngsters, and in their new home they would have a tenth baby, who died when she was only two days old.

 William Kirkman was a generous and civic-minded man, giving of both his time and his money.
 He was a Walla Walla City Councilman and on the board at the Penitentiary.
 He was a strong proponent of inmates' having meaningful work and supported the construction there of a jute mill where as many as 255 prisoners manufactured grain bags and jute fabrics.
-He and Isabella were strong supporters of education and all four of their children graduated from Whitman College.
+He and Isabella were strong supporters of education and all four of their children attended Whitman College.
 William served on the Board of Education for the public schools and was a member of the board of trustees at Whitman College for many years.
 He was involved in politics, too, and in 1892 was elected a delegate to the Republican National Convention in Minneapolis.

 It was in 1892 that William and Isabella decided to visit Europe, and they took Fanny Ann and William Jr. with them.
 Fanny Ann was engaged to be married and this was a great opportunity to see family in England and Ireland and also to go to France to shop for wedding clothes.
 The family visits were gratifying to all.
 William had many relatives still living in Lancashire, and Isabella's parents were still alive in Monaghan County Ireland.
 Her mother and father were both in their 90’s and were thrilled to see their daughter again and meet their grandchildren.
 Mr. Kirkman never returned to Walla Walla from that trip.
 The family spent ten months touring but on the way home on the train Mr. Kirkman died at Stevens Point, Wisconsin, April 25, 1893.